juliogarciape/juliogarciape/README.md

-## 🤠 <I'm a Full-Stack Developer/>
+# < I'm a Full-Stack Developer />

-My name is Julio Garcia, I'm 19 years old and I live in Perú 🇵🇪
+🤠 My name is Julio Garcia, I'm 19 years old and I live in Perú 🇵🇪

 ## :sparkles: Skills